RonanC/customer-insights/README.md

 5 - Tools & Environment used
 ---
 ### Front-end website
- - Created the web service with node, npm, express
+ - Created the web service with node and express
  - Angular front end
  - Bootstrap styling
  - Deployed to Heroku